In Alabama, Republican voters stand by Roy Moore

 "Not until this race did the media go digging around on him," said Charles Bodenheimer, a 39-year-old garbage truck driver from Tallassee, Ala., as he sat on a park bench in Montgomery.
 "If (the allegations) are true, then why did (the women) wait so long to say anything?"

-Bodenheimer, who voted for Sen. Luther Stranger in the primary and runoff, said he was now backing Moore because his Jones is "an absolutely immoral man," citing the Democrat's support for abortion rights.
+Bodenheimer, who voted for Sen. Luther Strange in the primary and runoff, said he was now backing Moore because Jones is "an absolutely immoral man," citing the Democrat's support for abortion rights.

 Bodenheimer's friend, Derek Alexander, from Jacksonville, Ala., nodded in agreement and questioned why the report about Moore should matter — even if it were proven true.